For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Garlic makes everything taste better.
 That's just a fact.

-But unfortunately, if you chop garlic by hand, you run the risk of getting the smell all over your hands.
-If you've never done this before, trust us when we say that it's almost impossible to wash off.
+But unfortunately, if you chop garlic by hand, you risk getting the smell all over your hands.
+If you've never done this, trust us when we say it's hard to wash off.

 This is exactly why garlic presses are some of the best cheap kitchen accessories.
 According to (a lot of) the good people on the internet, the IKEA garlic press is one of the best of the bunch.